-The Adler Art Therapy Service Center (AATSC) consists of a well equipped 900 square foot art therapy studio.
+The Adler Art Therapy Studio (AATS) consists of a well equipped 900 square foot art therapy studio.
 The space can accommodate groups of up to 18 participants, yet is intimate enough for families and individual sessions.

-The AATSC will additionally provide opportunities for professional development and continuing education to art therapy and creative arts therapy practitioners.
+The AATS will additionally provide opportunities for professional development and continuing education to art therapy and creative arts therapy practitioners.

-The Adler Art Therapy Service Center has partnered with:
+The Adler Art Therapy Studio has partnered with:

 Craig Balfany, ATR-BCcraig.email@example.com

 Director of Admissions and Student Servicesev@alfredadler.edu

 Enter your email address to sign up for our e-newsletter: